 This was another impactful mission trip for the Calvary family, and it is only the beginning of this summer’s opportunities to grow in Christ through missions.

-Mission St. Louis Day 2: Meramec Valley Baptist Church
+St. Louis Family Mission Trip: Meramec Valley Baptist Church

 On Tuesday, most of the same people who went to Meramec on Monday came back to serve again at the church.
 This type of service involved putting on bible studies for the neighborhood kids, playing with them, and just interacting with those at the church in any way possible.
 Everyone seemed to be able to find a way to serve these children and this church.